-Looking for a perfect fall appetizer?
-Butternut Squash Cranberry Crostini with Goat Cheese is perfect for fall parties, pre-holiday dinner snacks, or just as an appetizer before dinner.
-This butternut squash toast assembly combines all of the perfect fall flavors, with sweetness from cranberries and butternut squash met with the tanginess and softness of goat cheese spread on a toasted baguette.
+Looking for a perfect appetizer during the fall season?
+Fall bruschetta is great for all of your l parties, pre-holiday dinner snacks, or just as an appetizer before dinner.
+This butternut squash bruschetta combines delicious fall flavors, with the tanginess and softness of goat cheese spread on a toasted baguette.

 When I first tried butternut squash, I had no idea what it tasted like and didn't want to have a huge batch of it in soup or something similar and hate the taste.